TrainerRoad Review: The Best Performance-Focused Cycling App?

 • Focused on improving your performance

-• Counts with your outside training
+• Counts your outside activities into training metrics

 • Solo or group workouts